ScrumMasterSequoia/TaskTracker/README.md

+This project creates a series of buttons and containers, with input fields so that the user can fill out a simple form and create to-do tasks, update them, delete them and flip their toggleReminder boolean.
+In all cases, the buttons have full functionality.
+The next step for making this project better would be to add persistent data logging and a backend so that the users could log in to their account and still have access to the to-do list they have made.
+Also implementing logic for the set reminders would be nice. as of now it just flips a visual flag.

 The react App component uses UseState to instantiate and manipulate the states of this app.
 When executed, the app returns DOM components with default parameters.
 - set the state to showing new tasks added in the list,